 Britain’s most northerly islands lie almost 100 miles north of the Scottish mainland, at a similar latitude to the southern tip of Greenland, or Bergen in Norway.
 Kept relatively warm by the Gulf Stream, Shetland’s 100 islands experience almost 24 hours of daylight in summer.
 They abound with nature reserves and archaeological sites, and offer a taste of traditional island life.

-Plan to visit some of Shetland's best-preserved and most complex archaeological sites, brochs - fortified Iron Age towers.
+Plan to visit some of Shetland's best-preserved and most complex archaeological sites - brochs, or fortified Iron Age towers.

 At SeaWhile sailing towards the Norwegian coastline, the warmth of the bridge or the outer decks offer an excellent vantage point for birdwatching.
-Your historian and naturalists will delight you with their informative talks.
+Historians and naturalists will delight you with their informative talks.

-Your captain aims to spend the three days exploring the superb Norwegian coastline, cruising the intricate maze of seldom-visited inlets and outer islands.
-The cod-fishing island of Sor Glaeslingan will welcome you with its delightful wooden houses and cheerful inhabitants, while searching for nesting kittiwakes and reclusive sea otters.
+The ship captain aims to spend three days exploring the superb Norwegian coastline, cruising the intricate maze of seldom-visited inlets and outer islands.
+The cod-fishing island of Sor Glaeslingan greets visitors with its delightful wooden houses and cheerful inhabitants, who search for nesting kittiwakes and reclusive sea otters.
 Hunt for fabled trolls as you pass by Torgatten, meaning mountain with a hole, said to be caused by a troll arrow.

-Crossing the Arctic Circle, make your way to the Lofoten Island’s, meaning puma’s foot, this is a land scoured by ice and legend, the towering crags with their sharp edges, standing in silent protection of the villages below.
-As you continue to travel north, the days are noticeably longer and search for sperm whales, orcas, minke whales, pilot whales and dolphins in the deep squid rich ocean trenches off Andenes.
+Crossing the Arctic Circle, make your way to the Lofoten Islands, meaning puma’s foot.
+This is a land scoured by ice and legend, with towering crags containing sharp edges, standing in silent protection of the villages below.
+As the ship continues to travel north, the days are noticeably longer.
+Search for sperm whales, orcas, minke whales, pilot whales and dolphins in the deep squid rich ocean trenches off Andenes.

-Longyearbyen, SvalbardOn arrival Longyearbyen, disembark and bid farewell to new found friends.
+Longyearbyen, SvalbardOn arrival in Longyearbyen, disembark and bid farewell to new found friends.